HAMLET AMBARZUMJAN

 Pianist

-Hamlet Ambarzumjan is a concert pianist, chamber musician, and prizewinner of numerous international piano competitions.
+Hamlet Ambarzumjan is a concert pianist, chamber musician, and prizewinner of international piano competitions.

-Since 2025, he has been a scholarship holder of the Studienstiftung des deutschen Volkes (German Academic Scholarship Foundation), and since 2023, of the Oscar and Vera Ritter Foundation.
-He is currently pursuing his master’s degree at the Berlin University of the Arts with Prof. Gottlieb Wallisch, with whom he also completed his bachelor’s studies.
-Prior to that, he studied at the University of Music and Performing Arts Munich under Prof. Silke Avenhaus, where he was awarded a Deutschlandstipendium (Germany Scholarship).
+At the German Music Competition 2026, he was awarded a scholarship from the German Music Council (Concert Promotion Program) as well as the Special Prize of the Deutsche Stiftung Musikleben.
+He is a scholarship holder of the German Academic Scholarship Foundation (Studienstiftung des deutschen Volkes) and the Oscar and Vera Ritter Foundation.
+He is currently studying at the Berlin University of the Arts with Prof. Gottlieb Wallisch.
+Previously, he studied at the University of Music and Performing Arts Munich with Prof. Silke Avenhaus, where he was supported by the Deutschlandstipendium.

-In 2019, Ambarzumjan received the Leonhard and Ida Wolf Memorial Prize of the City of Munich as well as a Piano Duo Scholarship from the Hans and Eugenia Jütting Foundation in Stendal.
-In the same year, he was an academy fellow of the cultural project TONALi in Hamburg.
+In 2019, he was awarded the Leonhard and Ida Wolf Memorial Prize of the City of Munich and received a piano duo scholarship from the Hans and Eugenia Jütting Foundation.
+In the same year, he was an academy participant of the TONALi cultural project in Hamburg.

-Together with his brother, clarinetist Adam Ambarzumjan, he forms the Duo Hamlet & Adam.
-Their initiative “Neustart Konzerte” was awarded a federal scholarship from the German government and the GVL in 2021, and has been supported by numerous cultural institutions and public foundations.
+Together with his brother, the clarinetist Adam Ambarzumjan, he forms the Duo Hamlet & Adam.
+Their concert series “Neustart Konzerte” was supported in 2021 by a grant from the German Federal Government and GVL.

-Born in Wolgast, Hamlet Ambarzumjan began playing the piano at the age of six.
-Early on, he was supported by the Bavarian Music Council’s program for gifted young musicians and studied with Martina Hussmann.
-He received further artistic inspiration from Prof. Claudio Martínez-Mehner, Prof. Bianca Bodalia, Prof. Eldar Nebolsin, Herbert Schuch, Prof. Bernd Glemser, and Prof. Hortense Cartier-Bresson.
+Born in 1999 in Wolgast, he received his first musical training from Martina Hussmann and was supported at an early age by the Bavarian Music Council’s program for young talents.
+He has received important artistic inspiration from, among others, Prof. Claudio Martínez-Mehner, Prof. Bianca Bodalia, Prof. Eldar Nebolsin, Herbert Schuch, Prof. Bernd Glemser, and Prof. Hortense Cartier-Bresson.